-Due to illness — Yury DMITRIEV had a high temperature — there was no hearing on Thursday, 20 February, as scheduled.
-The Petrozavodsk City Court will next assemble to hear the case in a month’s time, on 23 March.
+Due to illness — Yury DMITRIEV had a high temperature — the scheduled hearing on Thursday, 20 February, did not take place.
+The Petrozavodsk City Court will next assemble to hear the case in a month’s time, on Monday 23 March.

 Andrei Oborin, Dmitriev Supporters’ Page, Facebook